boyanfan/dream-engine/docs/Application.md

 void run();
 ```

-Starts the main loop.
+It starts the main loop.
 This loop polls SDL events and
 dispatches them to `onEvent()`, calculates `interval`
 between frames and calls `onUpdate()` to
 update game logic, calls onRender() to render the frame,